 - Complete your Level 1 and speak with someone about getting a duty assignment - a "squadron job".

 - Browse the 200-series CAP pamphlets and talk to your mentor or the Professional Development officer for assistance.

-- Get a Squadron Google Apps account and gain access to the squadron file storage on Google Drive.
+- Get your WAWG account set up and access the squadron file store.

 Now you are ready to work with your mentor, other members and staff officers to get started with ES training, supporting Cadet Programs or Aerospace Education!

 Once you are settled in as a new senior member, start looking into the opportunities in CAP for training and contribution.
 Speak to members of the squadron, browse the CAP website, scan the WAWG calendar.
 See the ES Training knowledgebase page for basics on getting started with emergency services.